cal-itp/data-infra/docs/contribute/submitting_changes.md

 ![Collection Matrix](assets/pr-intro.png)
 * Once you have created a PR and it has been reviewed and approved, beyond any requested changes, you will be notified that your work has been merged into the live documentation!
 (docs-gh-action)=
+## GitHub Docs Action
-## How is the docs GitHub action triggered?
+### What is the GitHub Docs Action?
-A GitHub action is triggered on pushes to the `data-infra` repository from the `docs` directory.
-This action verifies proper syntax for any changes and generates a preview of your docs.
-You can see if this action was successful from the bottom of your PR.
+The action is an automated service provided by GitHub that ensures suggested additions are in the proper syntax and facilitates the [preview of your changes]((docs-preview)).
+You can see if this action was successful at the bottom of your docs PR.
 ![Collection Matrix](assets/gh-action.png)

+### How is the docs GitHub action triggered?
+Our GitHub action is triggered on pushes to the `data-infra` repository related to the `docs` directory.

 (docs-preview)=
 ## How do I preview my docs change?
 Once the GitHub action has run and all tests have passed a 'Netlify' preview link will be generated.
 You can find this link in the comments of your PR.
 Follow that link to preview your changes.